derivexyz/v1-core/docs/contracts/optiontoken.md

 ### Function `split(uint256 positionId, uint256 newAmount, uint256 newCollateral, address recipient) → uint256 newPositionId external`

+Allows a user to split a position into two.
+The amount of the original position will

-User can split position into desired amount and collateral
+        be subtracted from and a new position will be minted with the desired amount and collateral.

 Only ACTIVE positions can be owned by users, so status does not need to be checked

+#### Parameters:

+- `positionId`: the positionId of the original position to be split

+- `newAmount`: the amount in the new position

+- `newCollateral`: the amount of collateral for the new position

 ### Function `merge(uint256[] positionIds) external`